Discover the best coffee beans in Asia that will awaken your taste buds. From Vietnam to Indonesia, find your next fave brew in this guide.

 Cordillera Administrative Region

-Kalinga coffee is a beloved variety grown here.
-It has a delightful aroma and velvety, flavorful texture.
-This gem comes from the northern Cordillera province of Kalinga.
+Kalinga coffee is one of the most well-known types grown in the area.
+It has a reputation for having a delightful aroma and a velvety, flavorful texture.
+Kalinga coffee comes from the northern Cordillera province of Kalinga.

 Calabarzon